Make sure the Google Ads expert you work with checks these boxes.

 Here, you’ll find:

-- The benefits Google Ads offers advertisers
+- The benefits Google Ads offers brands

 - Expert advice on optimizing Google Ads campaigns

 - What your Google Ads expert should know

 - Tips for successfully partnering with your expert